PCPM in Ethiopia Trains Not Only Firefighters But Also Ambulance Teams

 On-site instructor Dr. Paweł Musiał, who holds a PhD in medical sciences, emphasizes that Ethiopian medics absorb knowledge quickly.

-“We teach them, for example, how to stop bleeding, apply tourniquets and IV cannulas, or perform intravenous punctures.
-They have strong theoretical knowledge, but their Ethiopian colleagues lack practical training, so every hour spent with us is invaluable and valuable for them,” says Musiał.
+“We teach them, among other things, how to stop bleeding, apply tourniquets and IV cannulas, and perform intravenous insertions.
+Our colleagues from Ethiopia have extensive theoretical knowledge, but they lack practical training, so every hour spent in such sessions with Polish instructors is just as valuable as it is helpful” says Musiał.

 One of the trained medics is 30-year-old Bruk Amare Hailu, who works in the fire department unit in Addis Ababa.